-Class Thrive whole school embedded into the curriculum and follows individual screening.
-Used to target all pupils social and emotional needs.
-Pastoral support and rewards in place to promote the behaviour policy.
-Stage 2 TTRockstars during Assembly time supported by an LSA pupils selected based on HOD monitoring the 66 timetables results.
-Lexia additional time during Assembly time to access reading intervention.
-Academic mentors working with Y6 DL pupils in Numeracy and Literacy 1 hour per week - focus on building independence, resilience with learning and basic skills.
-Century Tech used within the sessions along with Key teaching.
-The focus for the pupils learning is made in collaboration with their set teacher.
-LSA intervention groups for pupils with SEND - Precision teach, Talkabout, Reciprocal reading and Thrive.
+The focus for the pupils learning is made in collaboration with their set

+LSA intervention groups for pupils with SEND - Precision teach, Talkabout, Smart moves, Reciprocal reading and Thrive.
 Pupils are selected based on individual needs or as part of recommendations from outside agencies.
+Reciprocal reading session for Year 5 pupils to be delivered weekly by a qualified teacher.
 Reading buddies for low ability readers to have opportunities to read on a regular basis.
 Introduction of Lexonik to target pupils with reading ages that are significantly below.
-Implementation to be delivered once training is complete.
-1-1 and small group Thrive sessions are implemented for pupils who are identified as significantly Stage 3 Family Thrive sessions are provided for pupils who need support both inside and outside of school.
+Implementation to be delivered in small groups of 4.
+1-1 and small group Thrive sessions implemented for pupils who are identified as significantly below their expected social and emotional Stage 3 Family Thrive sessions are provided for pupils who need support both inside and outside of school.
 Work is carried out both with the pupil and the parents.
-National tutoring Programme implemented for the second year with Year 6 pupils accessing 1 hour per week for 15 weeks, with a focus on Numeracy and Literacy.
-Areas to study are identified initially by the HOD then by liaison with the individuals Literacy and Numeracy teacher.
+National Tutoring Programme implemented with the pupils accessing 1 hour per week for 15 weeks, with a focus on Numeracy and Literacy.
+Areas to study are identified initially by the Subject Leaders then by liaison with the individuals' Literacy and Numeracy teacher.
 Provision of 1-1 tutoring for CLA pupils either outside of school or partially within school to focus on an area of the curriculum the pupil feels they need or has been raised during the PEP.
 School Led Tutoring to focus on pupils with a low or significantly low reading age or have low GL indicators for Mathematics from baseline data and pupils progress meetings.